by Brian Reinhart, NLC staff

 - Grab a parking pass.
 Parking decals are completely free and it’s easy to grab one while you’re on campus to register.

 - Do only basic shopping in advance.
 Grab notebooks, pens, pencils, and any other essential gear before school starts.
 But wait until after the first day of class to splurge on textbooks, since many professors will tell you that some books are optional, online, or available on reserve at the library.
 (Note: if you’re buying textbooks online, this can be tricky, since delivery takes so much longer.)

 - Read up on student groups and other activities.
 Check our listing of student clubs, and browse the calendar for basketball games and other events.
 It’s a great way to make friends and get involved in your new surroundings.

-- Yes, you can bring your laptop.
-Some professors may have specific policies, but if you can take notes on a laptop without getting distracted by games, friends, or the internet, go ahead.
+- Yes, you can bring your tablet.
+Some professors may have more specific policies, but if you can take notes on a laptop or tablet without getting distracted by games, friends, or the internet, go ahead.
 There are great notetaking programs, and many textbooks have online supplements, too.